asadhameed/project-explorer-world/backend/README.md

 In our case the project consists on backend and client in github.
 You should do the following steps.

 1. Keep src code in build folder and build code should be but in .gitignore file.
-2. First running on heroku then do the following steps otherwise go to step 3.
+2. First time runs the heroku then do the following steps otherwise go to step 3.
    1. create a application on heroku side.
    2. If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key. `npm heroku login`
    3. Create a new Git repository , Initialize a git repository in a new or existing directory.